neumino/thinky/documentation/relations.md

 michel.emergencyContact = sophia;
 ```

-Save both documents and the relation relation.
+Save both documents and the relation.

 ```js
 michel.saveAll({emergencyContact: true}).then(...);
 ```

-TODO: Test

-### Retrieve
+### Retrieve documents

 Use the `getJoin` command to retrieve joined documents.

 Like for `saveAll`, `getJoin` will recurse in a field as long as it does not contain
-an instance of a Model previously fetched.
+a Model previously fetched in another field.
+You can manually force `getJoin` to retrieve a joined document by manually specifying the field.

 _Example_: Basic usage.